Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 #### Create or edit a profile

-To edit of create a profile, follow these steps:
+To edit or create a profile, follow these steps:

 1. Enter a name for the new profile.
 For example, Rpi4_Headed_Profile.
 2. Select target device.
 For example, RPI4_HEADED.